devuri/wp-adapter/Reference.md

 WordPress function calls (`get_option`, `update_option`, `add_action`,
 `add_filter`, `wp_remote_post`, `wp_remote_get`, `get_current_screen`, etc.)
-belong **only** inside the five WordPress adapter classes listed in the "WordPress Adapters" section.
-Every other class in a consuming plugin must receive its dependencies through constructor parameters typed against the contract interfaces, never against the concrete adapter classes or WordPress directly.
+belong only in:

+1. WP Adapter production adapter classes (`WordPressHooks`, `WordPressOptionStorage`, `WordPressTransientStorage`, `WordPressEnvironment`, `WordPressHttpClient`).
+2. Plugin bootstrap code (`plugin.php` or equivalent top-level file).
+3. Explicit hook, REST, and admin boundary methods in the consuming plugin (thin methods that call one WordPress API then delegate to services).
+4. `PluginContext::fromPluginFile()`, which is the only approved WP Adapter non-adapter exception.

+Service classes, domain logic, repositories, validators, calculators, and business workflows must not call WordPress directly.

 A service class is correct when it can be instantiated in a plain PHP file with no WordPress loaded.
 A service class is wrong when its constructor or any of its